Knowing what matters: A list of values

 Hope: Believing in positive possibilities

-Hospitality: Welcoming and generous treatment of guests
+Hospitality: Welcoming and generous treatment of others

 Humanity: Recognizing our shared human experience